Medically reviewed by Drugs.com. Last updated on Mar 29, 2020.

 • Injection: Vehicle used in the injectable naltrexone formulation (polylactide-co-glycolide microspheres) has rarely been associated with retinal artery occlusion in patients with abnormal arteriovenous anastomosis following injection of other drug products that also use the polylactide-co-glycolide microspheres vehicle.

-• Detoxified opioid addiction: Patients should be opioid-free (including tramadol) for a minimum of 7-10 days; a naloxone challenge test may be helpful to confirm patient is opioid-free prior to therapy if there is any suspicion since urinary opioid screen may not be sufficient proof.
+• Opioid use disorder: Patients should be opioid-free (including tramadol) for a minimum of 7 to 10 days; a naloxone challenge test may be helpful to confirm patient is opioid-free prior to therapy if there is any suspicion since urinary opioid screen may not be sufficient proof.
 Patients transitioning from buprenorphine or methadone may be vulnerable to precipitation of withdrawal symptoms for as long as 2 weeks.
 Use of naltrexone does not eliminate or diminish withdrawal symptoms.
+Oral naltrexone tablets have not been shown to be more effective than placebo for opioid use disorder due to poor patient adherence (SAMHSA 2018).

 • Emergency pain management: In naltrexone-treated patients requiring emergency pain management, consider alternatives to opioid therapy (eg, regional analgesia, nonopioid analgesics, general anesthesia).
 If opioid therapy is required for pain therapy, patients should be under the direct care of a trained anesthesia provider.